canonical/netplan/doc/netplan.md

      Valid values depend on your network interface.

-     **Note:** This will not work reliably for devices matched by name only, due to interactions with device renaming in udev.
+     **Note:** This will not work reliably for devices matched by name only and rendered by networkd, due to interactions with device renaming in udev.
 Match devices by MAC when setting MTU.

 ``optional`` (bool)